DigitalExtinction/Game/TUTORIAL.md

 * <kbd>B</kbd> — Base
 * <kbd>P</kbd> — Power Hub

+# Unit Manufacturing

+* Select a single building with a factory (for example a base).
+* Clicking "manufacture unit" buttons in the bottom middle panel enqueues the units for manufacturing.

 # Commanding Units and Buildings

 Right click on the terrain sends selected units to that location.
 Right click